s.172 Statements

 Our employees are fundamental to the delivery of our day-to-day operations and the delivery of our Masterplan.

 The wellbeing and health and safety of our employees is our number one priority, along with training required to support employees to perform their duties.
-This is more important than ever as they return to work and we recruit to build-back our workforce to meet business demand.
+This is more important than ever as the business builds-back post COVID-19 to ensure that our workforce is able to fully meet business demand and sustain the high levels of quality service we strive to deliver to our customers.

-We have supported our employees through engaging in regular communications and providing wellbeing and specific COVID-19 safety advice through both our HR and dedicated Health and Safety team.
-Both the Board and the Group’s senior management receive regular reporting on health & safety matters.
+We have supported our employees through engaging in regular communications and provide wellbeing support through both our HR and dedicated Health and Safety team.
+Both the Board and the Group’s senior management receive regular reporting on wellbeing and health & safety matters.

 (iii) The need to foster the Group's business relationships with suppliers, customers and others